Purdue Pharma exit plan gains steam with OK from more states

 With just nine states and the District of Columbia remaining opposed to the plan, it makes it more likely the federal bankruptcy judge will confirm the deal.

 Activists also dislike it, and two Democratic members of Congress have asked the U.S. Department of Justice to oppose it.
 Reps.
-Carolyn Maloney of New York and Mark DeSaulnier of California said the deal would wrongly grant protection from civil lawsuits to members of the Sackler family.
+Carolyn Maloney of New York and Mark DeSaulnier of California said in a statement Thursday that allowing Sackler family members “to obtain legal immunity through Purdue’s bankruptcy would be a tragic miscarriage of justice.”
 The Justice Department has not weighed in.

 Last year, the company pleaded guilty to federal criminal charges and agreed to pay $225 million to the federal government.